 Lin Li, our Chairman of the Board, Chief Executive Officer, President, Secretary, and Treasurer, has over 10 years of leadership experience in the flooring and furniture industry.
-Mohammad U. Hasham, our Chief Financial Officer appointee, has over 30 years' experience in accounting.
-Kurtis W. Winn, one of our directors, has over 30 years of experience in sales and management.
-Joel A. Gallo, our non-employee director appointee, has more than 25 years of experience in the global finance, healthcare and technology.
-Sam Van, our non-employee director appointee, has over 15 years of experience in capital markets.
-Bradley C. Lalonde, our non-employee director appointee, is a partner and co-founder of Vietnam Partners, an investment banking serving the Vietnamese government and businesses in Vietnam, and has over 25 years career in investment and corporate banking and over 15 years' experience in general management.
+David M. Kratochvil, our Chief Financial Officer, has over 30 years of investment experience ranging from venture capital, developed and emerging market equity, fixed income, and currency investing to commodity and private equity investing.
+Kurtis W. Winn, our Chief Operating Officer and one of our directors, has over 30 years of experience in sales and management.
+Bradley C. Lalonde, our non-employee director, is a partner and co-founder of Vietnam Partners, an investment banking serving the Vietnamese government and businesses in Vietnam, and has a 25 years career in investment and corporate banking and over 15 years of experience in general management.
+Charles James Schaefer IV, our non-employee director, also has extensive experience in capital market.
+Scott Powell, our non-employee director, has over 20 years of experience in capital markets, finance, corporate communications, and investor relations.
 We rely on our management team to provide helpful guidance in advancing our strategic and growth goals.